-Heat the oven to 350°F. Grease an 8- x 8-inch baking pan with cooking spray and line with parchment paper, leaving overhang on two sides.
+Heat the oven to 350°F. Spray an 8- x 8-inch baking pan with baking spray and line with parchment paper, leaving overhang on two sides.

-Make the maple walnuts: In a small sauté pan, heat the walnuts, 1 tablespoon maple syrup, and a pinch of salt over medium heat.
-Cook, tossing often, until the nuts are lightly toasted and the bottom of the pan looks dry, about 4 to 5 minutes.
-Transfer the walnuts to a cutting board to cool, roughly chop, and set aside.
+Make the maple glazed walnuts: In a small sauté pan, heat the walnuts, maple syrup, and a pinch of salt over medium heat.
+Cook, stirring often, until the nuts are glazed, lightly toasted, and the bottom of the pan looks dry, about 4 to 5 minutes.
+Transfer to a cutting board.
+When the nuts have cooled, coarsely chop them.

-Make the batter: In a large bowl, combine the melted butter, brown sugar, 2 tablespoons maple syrup, egg, vanilla, and bourbon (if using) and whisk until the batter is smooth.
-Add the flour, salt, baking powder, and nutmeg, and stir until everything is just combined.
+Make the batter: In a large bowl, combine the melted butter, brown sugar, 2 tablespoons maple syrup, egg, bourbon (if using), and vanilla.
+Whisk until the batter is smooth.
+Stir in the flour, salt, baking powder, and nutmeg until everything is just combined.

-Sprinkle the blondies lightly with sea salt flakes if you want, then allow to cool to room temperature in the pan.
-When the blondies are them completely cool, remove from the pan using the parchment paper and cut into squares.
+Sprinkle the blondies lightly with sea salt flakes (if using), then allow to cool to room temperature in the pan.
+When the blondies are completely cool, remove from the pan using the parchment paper and cut into squares.

 Chill the blondies for optimal chewiness and flavor.
 Serve and enjoy!